 I have been interviewed and accepted onto a committee.
 How do I know when I will be volunteering?

-If you are accepted onto the Rogers Cup volunteer team, you will be contacted by your Committee Head welcoming you into the committee and asking your availability during the event.
+After the volunteer fairs, if you are accepted onto the Rogers Cup volunteer team, you will be contacted by your Committee Head to welcome you onto the committee, and to ask your availability during the event.
 Once you have submitted your availability, schedules will be created and then sent to you.
 It is very important that once the schedule is created our volunteers keep their commitments.

 Do I have to know a lot about tennis to volunteer for the tournament?